St Paul's Presbyterian Church, Spring Hill

-St Paul's Presbyterian Church is a heritage-listed church at 43 St Pauls Terrace, Spring Hill, City of Brisbane, Queensland, Australia.
+St Paul's Presbyterian Church is a heritage-listed Presbyterian church at 43 St Pauls Terrace, Spring Hill, City of Brisbane, Queensland, Australia.
 It was designed by Francis Drummond Greville Stanley and built from 1887 to 1889 by Thomas Rees.
 It was added to the Queensland Heritage Register on 21 October 1992.

 History

-St Paul's Presbyterian Church, a Gothic-style stone building which dominates the skyline at Spring Hill, was constructed between 1887 and 1889.
+St Paul's Presbyterian Church, a Gothic Revival-style stone building which dominates the skyline at Spring Hill, was constructed between 1887 and 1889.

+First church building

-The congregation of St Paul's, which at the time was a member of the United Presbyterian Church of Scotland, founded their first Brisbane church on the corner of Creek and Adelaide Streets in 1863.
+The conregation of St Paul's, which at the time was a member of the United Presbyterian Church of Scotland, founded their first Brisbane church on the corner of Creek and Adelaide Streets in 1863.
 This early timber structure was replaced in 1876 by a stone building of substantial proportions, which in turn was sold to the Queensland National Bank in 1886 and subsequently demolished.
 The sale enabled the purchase of a site in Leichhardt Street, Spring Hill for the construction of a new place of worship.

+The Creek Street St Paul's Church was the location for the inaugural organ recital held in Brisbane, on 31 July 1883.